DFO Management

 DFO Management, LLC (formerly MSD Capital) is an American family office that manages the capital of Michael Dell and his family.
-The firm, which is based in New York City and has offices in Santa Monica and West Palm Beach, was formed in 1998.
+Established in 1998, it is headquartered in New York City and has offices in Santa Monica, California and West Palm Beach, Florida.

 Founding and management

 In 1998, Michael Dell recruited John C. Phelan and Glenn R. Fuhrman to form MSD Capital to manage his family's wealth.
 For over 20 years, Phelan and Fuhrman had been co-managing partners of MSD Capital, until the end of 2019 when Fuhrman retired.
 In 2021, Gregg Lemkau joined as CEO and has run the firm since.
 Phelan continued as chief investment officer until his retirement in June 2022.

 In December 2022, MSD Capital was restructured to form DFO Management.

 Activities

-According to information on MSD Capital's website, the firm has a broad investment mandate and has the flexibility to invest in a wide variety of asset classes.
-Since its founding in 1998 through 2019, MSD Capital has generated more than $17 billion in profits.
+From 1998 to 2019, MSD Capital generated more than $17 billion in profits.

-Based on the most recent Form 13F filings by MSD Capital, its holding of the equity of public companies include PVH Corp., the apparel company that owns brands including Calvin Klein and Tommy Hilfiger, and Dine Brands Global, known for its IHOP and Applebee's restaurants.
+Based on the most recent Form 13F filings by MSD Capital, its holding of the equity of public companies include PVH Corp. and Dine Brands Global.

-Among MSD Capital's real estate holdings are the luxury resorts Four Seasons Resort Maui and Four Seasons Resort Hualalai, both located in Hawaii.
+Among MSD Capital's real estate holdings are Four Seasons Resort Maui and Four Seasons Resort Hualalai.

 In 2008, MSD Capital joined a consortium to acquire the assets of IndyMac Bank for around $13.9 billion, renaming it OneWest Bank.

 In 2013, MSD Capital participated in the $24 billion acquisition of Dell Inc. by Michael Dell and Silver Lake, as well as Dell's $60 billion merger with EMC in 2016 and the company's 2018 IPO.

-In July 2016, it was announced that MSD Capital and MSD Partners would provide preferred equity financing to support WME | IMG in its acquisition of UFC, the professional mixed martial arts (MMA) organization, alongside strategic investors KKR and Silver Lake Partners.
+In July 2016, it was announced that MSD Capital and MSD Partners would provide preferred equity financing to support WME-IMG in its acquisition of UFC, the professional mixed martial arts (MMA) organization, alongside strategic investors KKR and Silver Lake Partners.

 Also in 2016, MSD Capital bought an interest in Grand Central Terminal's air rights for $126 million.
 Two years later they sold some of the air rights to JPMorgan for $238 million.

 In August 2017, MSD Capital partnered with TruAmerica Multifamily to acquire the Florida-based multifamily community Sienna at Lake Vista for $66 million.